fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/02_preprocessor/04_other.md

 #warning "quoted text"
 ```

 This directive is a language extension.
-C++ standard does not mention such thing, but from user point of view it's purpose and usage is rather obvious.
+C++ standard does not mention such thing, but from user point of view its purpose and usage is rather obvious.

-By using this directive you will often get double warning: first, the text that this directive is used with; second, the information that this is a language extension.
+By using this directive you may get 2 warnings: first, the text that this directive is used with; second, the information that a non-standard language extension has been used.

 ## line